 - Distributed Processing Infrastructure.
 Our infrastructure is purpose-built for "single SKU" logistics, meaning that every item processed is unique, came from or belongs to an individual seller and is individually tracked using its own stock keeping unit, or SKU.
 We believe our logistics and infrastructure have never been executed at our scale in the online resale market.
-We operate distribution centers that can collectively hold 5.9 million items in three strategic locations across the country.
+We operate distribution centers that can collectively hold 5.5 million items in three strategic locations across the country.
 Our operations are highly scalable, and we have the ability to process more than 100,000 unique SKUs per day across our existing distribution footprint.
 We drive continuous operational efficiency through proprietary technology and ongoing automation of our infrastructure. - Proprietary Software and Systems.
 Our facilities run on a suite of our custom-built applications designed for "single SKU" operations.
 Our engineering team has implemented large-scale, innovative and patented automation for put-away, storage, picking and packing at scale.
 This automation results in reduced labor and fixed costs while increasing storage density and throughput capacity.
 Our proprietary software, systems and processes enable efficient quality assurance, item-attribution, sizing and photography. - Data Science Expertise.
 There are no barcodes on clothing, so we invented a real-time database to identify, categorize and value each secondhand clothing item that we receive.
-We continue to expand our proprietary data set that spans over 125 million unique secondhand items processed across 35,000 brands and 100 categories.
+We continue to expand our proprietary data set that spans over 100 million unique secondhand items processed across 35,000 brands and 100 categories.
 We harness this robust, structured data set across our business to optimize economic decisions, such as pricing, seller payouts, item acceptance, merchandising and sell-through.
 We also leverage data to power efficient customer acquisition and lifetime engagement, and to provide a personalized shopping experience.

-We generate revenue from items that are sold to buyers on our website and mobile app and through our RaaS clients.
-Beginning in mid-2021, our RaaS offerings are being structured to be future sources of revenue wherein RaaS clients typically pay an upfront integration fee as well as ongoing service fees and revenue sharing fees, as applicable.
-We are in the early stages of implementing this structure.
+We generate revenue from items that are sold to buyers on our website and mobile app and through our RaaS partners.
 We operate with consignment sales and direct product sales.
 In 2019, we shifted to primarily consignment sales.
 With consignment sales, we recognize revenue net of seller payouts, and cost of revenue includes outbound shipping, outbound labor and packaging costs.
 With direct product sales, we recognize revenue on a gross basis, and cost of revenue includes inventory cost, inbound shipping and inventory write-downs, as well as outbound shipping, outbound labor and packaging costs.
-With both consignment sales and direct product sales, we optimize for gross profit dollar growth, which was 43% in 2018, 44% in 2019 and 14% in 2020 and 55% for the three months ended March 31, 2020 and 22% for the three months ended March 31, 2021.
+With both consignment sales and direct product sales, we optimize for gross profit dollar growth, which was 43% in 2018, 44% in 2019 and 14% in 2020.
 2020 gross profit dollar growth slowed primarily due to the overall impact of the COVID-19 pandemic, including lower demand for apparel in general, higher discounts and incentives plus fewer secondhand items being listed for sale on our marketplace.
-For the three months ended March 31,